webtorrent/webtorrent/docs/api.md

 * `storeOpts.length` - size of all the files in the torrent
 * `storeOpts.files` - an array of torrent file objects
-* `storeOpts.torrent` - the torrent instance being stored
+* `storeOpts.name` - the info hash of the torrent instance being stored

 **Note:** Downloading a torrent automatically seeds it, making it available for download by other peers.